stefanspringer1/FastReplaceBenchmarks/README.md

 These are some benchmarks for [FastReplace](https://github.com/stefanspringer1/FastReplace), also using using the [CodepointMacro](https://github.com/stefanspringer1/CodepointMacro), with comparisons to the usual replacement operations.

 For replacements with singletons, the number of runs is 10 times as high.
-You can give the number of runs for non-singletons as the forst argument to the application, else its number is 1000.
+You can give the number of runs for non-singletons as the first argument to the application, else its number is 1000.

 Note that the different runs are not interlocked, so keep the system stable while running the benchmarks.